witswap/contracts/README.md

 Farm.sol is a contract modified from https://github.com/ltonetwork/uniswap-farming/blob/master/contracts/Farm.sol

 Modifications:
-    1) Removed usage of SafeMath
+  1. Removed usage of SafeMath which is obsolete from Solidity ^0.8.0
-    2) Added a defund function usuable by the contract owner only
+  2. Added a defund function usuable by the contract owner only
-    3) Added a variable that can be used to close deposits after a certain block has passed
+  3. Added a variable that can be used to close deposits after a certain block has passed
-    4) Added an variable which serves as a timelock to lock the LP deposits in the contract until a specified block number has passed
+  4. Added a variable to lock the LP deposits in the contract until a specified block number has passed
-    5) Added an event for funding and defunding
+  5. Added an event for funding and defunding